stev-tig/node-red-contrib-whatsapp-media-decrypt/README.md

 ## To Use

-put the image message in `msg.payload.message.imageMessage` as follow.
+put the image message in `msg.message.imageMessage` as follow.

 ```json